microsoft/dicom-ohif/README.md

     | Application Client ID  | `Application (client) ID` | Existing Application Client ID (noted above)
     | CDN Name  | user provided | Desired name for the cdn instance

-- Make a note of the `cdnEndpoint` from the ARM deployment output variable.
+- Make a note of the `cdnEndpoint` and `storageAccountWebEndpoint` from the ARM deployment output variable.
 (You can find the output variables on the left-hand column, once the custom ARM template has successfully completed creating resources.)

 #### Enabling OHIF Viewer on a Private Link enabled workspace
 If your Dicom service is in an Azure Health Data Services workspace with private link enabled then you will need to configure a few things in the storage account created in the previous step.